-The above mentioned error messages appear due to mismatch between metadata of the two tables.
-When the user drops the clustered index of Table B, its metadata gets changed.
-After this, when you switch the partitions between tables, the metadata information gets mismatched and this is when the user receives the data corruption errors.
+The error messages mentioned above arise from a mismatch in metadata between the two tables.
+When the user removes the clustered index from Table B, its metadata undergoes a change.
+Subsequently, when partitions are switched between the tables, this mismatch in metadata information occurs, leading to data corruption errors.

 Run DBCC CHECKTABLE command with repair options to address data corruption problems.
 If this fails to resolve the issue, it’s recommended to delete the corrupted table if a valid backup is available.
 However, in situations where no backup exists or the backup is also damaged, the most effective solution is to utilize third-party MS SQL repair applications to recover the original file.

 SQL Server Recovery is renowned for its secure and reliable repair services, revitalizing damaged SQL databases.
 It effectively repairs MDF files from both MS SQL Server 2000 and 2005, recovering the data and saving it to new, functional MDF files.